Ebony Spleenwort

 The leaflets are sometimes "frilly", as shown here, and sometimes smooth-edged (entire).

 The reddish-brown stalks.
 This photo also shows the sori underneath a fertile frond.
-As seen by the fingers holding this fern, this is not a large fern, but it is definitely much larger than its cousins, Maidenhair Spleenwort (Asplenium trichomanes) and Green Spleenwort (Asplenium trichomanes-ramosum).
+As seen by the fingers holding this fern, this is not a large fern, but it is definitely much larger than its cousins, Maidenhair Spleenwort (Asplenium trichomanes) and Green Spleenwort (Asplenium viride).

 Underside of frond, showing arrangement of sori.